 Condo Financing Pitfalls

-In order to qualify for a conventional loan, you must be buying in a complex that is 90% sold out in order to get financing.
+In order to qualify for a conventional loan, depending on the investor, you may need to be buying in a complex that is 90% sold out in order to get financing.
+However, it may be that your lender has additional options if you’re in a new construction condo complex.
 There are also restrictions surrounding the number of condos in a given complex that can be owned by a single investor or entity.

 If you’re buying an investment property, it’s important to note that at least 50% of the properties in the condo complex must be primary residences or second homes.